nsidc/git-training/README.md

   `~/Projects`.

 * Bitbucket access to [NSIDC organization](bitbucket.org/nsidc/).
-Ask any

-* developer to add you.
+Ask any developer to add you.

 * Member of the [Tech training](https://bitbucket.org/nsidc/workspace/settings/groups/tech-training)
   group in NSIDC Bitbucket organization.
 Ask any developer to add you.

 * SSH keys configured for your account.
 TODO: Link

+* Prepared to learn something broadly accessible, but hard.
+Like learning to ride a bike, to swim, to ski, solder, perform long division, drive a car, or to write a TPS report, learning to use `git` is not trivial, but it's also within your reach.
+It may take a few sessions, and you may feel challenged, frustration, even despair!
+But like any of the skills above, it's normal to feel those things; and it won't take long at all to reach the moment where you feel massive satisfaction and pride in a new skill which will benefit you for the rest of your career.
+If/when you feel stuck, please don't hesitate to ask for help.

 ## The plan

+### Prep-work

-* Prepare this repo for use as a reference for Git knowledge and to be used for experimenting with git (e.g. by forking).
+* (started) Prepare this repo for use as a reference for Git knowledge and to be used for experimenting with git (e.g. by forking, commiting, opening PRs).

+* Should we use Sphinx to generate a sweet doc site, or is BitBucket Markdown rendering enough?

-* Create / copy / link to a Git cheat sheet that is appropriate for our audience to use as quick reference.
+* (started) Curate a Git cheat sheet that is appropriate for our audience to use as quick reference.

-* Create / copy / link to a simple Git glossary.
+* (started) Curate a simple Git glossary appropriate to the scope of this training.

+* Curate external resources for continued learning.

+* Plan out the training sessions.
+Think about timing; do we need more than one session?

+### What to do in the training session(s)?

+* Explain basic `git` concepts:
+    * What is the git tree / history?
-* Explain "What is a commit?"
+    * What is a commit?
+    * What is the working tree?
+    * What is the relationship between the above?
+Convey the indepdendence of Git history's state and the "working tree" state. i.e.: You can have a bare repository without a working tree!
+That would be only the `.git` directory, nothing else; no files.
+Since the Git history is constructed of patches, `git` can re-construct all of the files at any point in time by simply starting at the root and constructing the files from the patches up to the desired ref/commit to produce a working tree.
+How can we visualize this?

 * Demonstrate moving around the Git tree.